 When you want to buy a property as an investment to rent out, you need a buy-to-let mortgage.
 Interest-only mortgages tend to be favoured for buy-to-let investments because this helps you to maximise your cash flow.
-You benefit from lower monthly payments than with a repayment mortgage and this can free up some of your money to invest in other projects, give you a cushion for periods when you’re not receiving a rental income or allow you to save towards repaying the capital at the end of the mortgage term.
+You benefit from lower monthly payments than with a repayment mortgage.
+This can free up some of your money to invest in other projects or give you a cushion for periods when you’re not receiving a rental income.
+Alternatively, it can allow you to save towards repaying the capital at the end of the mortgage term.
 The interest rates for buy-to-let mortgages are usually higher than rates offered for residential mortgages.
-Lenders are generally happy to offer interest-only buy-to-let mortgages because the property can be sold at the end of the term to repay the loan if necessary.
+Lenders are generally happy to offer interest-only buy-to-let mortgages.
+This is because the property can be sold at the end of the term to repay the loan if necessary.

 The lending criteria for a large buy-to-let mortgage loan

 Generally, a large loan is considered to be £500,000 upwards, although lenders vary with their criteria.
-The amount you can borrow depends on numerous factors, including your income and income structure, the rental income, your deposit and any security you can offer to the lender.
+The amount you can borrow depends on numerous factors.
+These include your income and income structure, the rental income, your deposit and any security you can offer to the lender.

 Many high street lenders offer large buy-to-let mortgages.
 Typically, they require you to have a minimum annual income of £25,000 and you need to pass their standard affordability checks.
-This is fine if you have a straightforward income but, as a high net worth individual, it’s more likely that you have an irregular income or a complex income structure.
+This is fine if you have a straightforward income.
+However, as a high net worth individual, it’s more likely that you have an irregular income or complex income structure.
 This is when a specialist lender or private bank can help you.

 The rental income

 While some lenders concentrate on your normal income for their affordability checks, others focus more on your potential rental income.
 They can require a minimum rental cover so that a certain percentage above your mortgage payment is received in rent each month.
-For example, if a lender requires a rental cover of 130% and the monthly mortgage payments for an investment property in Pimlico are £1,000, you need to receive £1,300 each month in rent.
+For example, a lender may require a rental cover of 130% and the monthly mortgage payments for an investment property in Pimlico are £1,000.
+This means you need to receive £1,300 each month in rent.